zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 When choosing what to store within given storage constraints, a node should prefer to store those announcements with public keys closest to the node's DHT public key.
-So a node should attempt to satisfy a Store Announcement request by deleting as necessary some stored announcements which are furthest from the node's key and which are further from the node's key than the announcement public key.

 Announcements need not be handled as secure data; in particular, "deleting" an